-Gilbert Gottfried, standup comic and actor, dies at 67
+Gilbert Gottfried, actor and comic’s comic, dies at 67

 Gottfried was especially beloved by his fellow comedians and performers.

 “I am so sad to read about the passing of Gilbert Gottfried,” actor Marlee Matlin said on Twitter.
 “Funny, politically incorrect but a softie on the inside.
 We met many times; he even pranked me on a plane, replacing my interpreter.”
+(Gottfried bore a close resemblance to Matlin’s American Sign Language interpreter Jack Jason.)

 “Seinfeld” actor Jason Alexander tweeted that “Gilbert Gottfried made me laugh at times when laughter did not come easily.
 What a gift.”